12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 2. Too Little Light

-String of Nickels Plant requires bright light with some morning sunshine to make food that is required for energy and growth.
+String of Nickels Plant requires bright light with 4-6 hours of morning sunshine to make food that is required for energy and growth.
 Insufficient light implies that the plant cannot make enough food for energy and growth.

 Solutions

-Move the String of Nickels Plant to a brighter spot where it will receive bright light with some morning sunshine or instal grow lights if you do not have adequate natural lighting in your home.
+Move the String of Nickels Plant to a brighter spot where it will receive bright light with 4-6 hours of morning sunshine or instal grow lights if you do not have adequate natural lighting in your home.

 String of Nickels Plant, Dischidia nummularia